IrinaRun/Jira-and-Zephyr/README.md

 1.7 Test Completion
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team
-The traceability matrix was generated and can be found here: Traceability_matrix.csv Test execution chart was generated, the final report shows that a number 5 tests have failed of a total of 23 A number of 23 test cases were planned for execution and all of them were executed A number of 5 total bugs were found, from which the priority is: 1 is high, 4 are medium and 1 is low
+The traceability matrix was generated and can be found here: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/Traceability_20_2_2024.xlsx
+Test execution chart was generated, the final report shows that a number 6 tests have failed of a total of 41 A number of 41 test cases were planned for execution and all of them were executed A number of 6 total bugs were found